 I recently memorized Ezekiel 37:1-14 and sometimes I repeat it to myself, even when I don’t feel the hope in the words.
 But I know they are true because He is.

-Copyright 2008 Boundless.
+Copyright 2008 Focus on the Family.
 All rights reserved.

 Share This Post: